This guide walks through creating a draft router, configuring its first routing graph, saving it, and calling it through the chat completions API.

 - Log in to Bud AI Foundry.

-- Open Routers from the Bud admin navigation.
+- Open Router from the Bud admin navigation.

 - Click + Router.